Poojavpatel/Tech-stack/Javascript/README.md

 ### Promise

+> Promises represent a value that may be available now, or in the future, or never.

 >Promise constructor takes only one argument,a callback function.\
 Callback function takes two arguments, resolve and reject\
 Perform operations inside the callback function and if everything went well then call resolve.\